Vegan Peanut Butter Cups

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

+These homemade vegan peanut butter cups are one of my all time favorite desserts.
 They are naturally gluten free, dairy free, and come together in minutes!

-Forget skittles and starbursts, I was always all about that chocolate + peanut butter!
+Growing up, my absolute favorite candy was Reese’s cups.
+Forget about skittles and starbursts, I was always all about that chocolate + peanut butter and that never changed!

 peanut butter cups lined up next to a spoon of peanut butter

+These chocolate peanut butter cups are so simple to make.
 They are similar to my healthy no bake peanut butter truffles, but in reese’s cup form.

 If you gave me a choice between Reese’s cups and these homemade ones, I would pick the homemade ones every time!